BielRoig/hfeb-guide/content/docs/puzzles/_index.md

 1. <i class="ms ms-g ms-cost"></i><i class="ms ms-tap ms-cost"></i> Activate Hermit Druid using Reflecting Pool.
 2. Order Guide > Devourer > Triskelion on top of the graveyard.
 3. <i class="ms ms-b ms-cost"></i> Cast Unearth targeting Shapeshifter using Llanowar Wastes (down to 2 life).
-4. Shifter enters as Guide, whih brings back Scrounger.
+4. Shifter enters as Guide, which brings back Scrounger.
 5. Activate Scrounger and put Akroma, Uneath and Guide in the library.
 6. Sac scrounger to therapy.
 7. Activate Shifter/Scrounger to put Palinchron, Squee, ESG in the library.